redpanda-data/connect/resources/docs/processors/list.md

 ## `unarchive`

-Unarchives parts of a message according to the selected archive type.
-Supported archive types are: tar, benthos.
+Unarchives parts of a message according to the selected archive type into multiple parts.
+Supported archive types are: tar, binary.
 If the list of target parts is empty the unarchive will be applied to all message parts.

-When a part is unarchived into multiple files they will become their own message parts, appended from the position of the source part.
+When a part is unarchived it is split into more message parts that replace the original part.
 If you wish to split the archive into one message per file then follow this with the 'split' processor.

 Part indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.
 E.g. if index = -1 then the selected part